Carrie Underwood Reveals Why She Finally Announced Her Pregnancy & Her ‘Therapy’

-Carrie Underwood is opening up about her decision to finally confirm her pregnancy to the world, as well as opening up about her form of “therapy”, which involves getting in a good workout.
+Carrie Underwood is opening up about her decision to finally confirm her pregnancy to the world, as well as opening up about her form of “therapy,” which involves getting in a good workout.
 Speaking to PopCulture.com and other media ahead of the release of her new album Cry Pretty this week, Underwood revealed she knew it was time to confirm that she and husband Mike Fisher would be having another baby because her bump was getting so big that she just couldn’t hide it anymore.

 Admitting that she hadn’t really decided when she was going to tell her millions of fans that she’s pregnant for the second time, Underwood said that she knew she wanted to wait until she was in a safe space to confirm the news and was initially worried about announcing the news too soon.